-These doughnuts may just be my favorite thing to eat when I need comfort food on the fly.
-The batter takes less than 5 minutes to make and after 10 minutes in the oven you’ll be enjoying warm, freshly baked doughnuts with a hint of cinnamon, nutmeg and crunchy sugar.
+These apple cider doughnuts are my favorite thing to eat when I need comfort food sweets on the fly.
+The batter takes less than 5 minutes to make and after 10 minutes in the oven I’m enjoying warm, freshly baked doughnuts with a hint of cinnamon, nutmeg and crunchy sugar.

-These donuts are light, fluffy and sugary with a hint of autumn.
-And thanks to the addition of buttermilk in this recipe, they stay soft for days if you can resist them that long!
+These doughnuts are light, fluffy, and sugary with a hint of autumn.
+And thanks to the addition of buttermilk in this recipe, they stay soft for days if you can resist them that long.

 Apple Cider Doughnuts